developer-harishkt/Go-Search-Service/README.md

 Bug Resolution:

     - If there is any problem with the goquery package.
-Kindly download the same by:
+Kindly download the package using the following command:
         - go get -u github.com/PuerkitoBio/goquery